 Among them is a rare Jaguar XKSS formerly owned by actor Steve McQueen, a Mercedes used by Sadam Hussein, a Ferrari given to Henry Ford II by Enzo Ferrari and a Popemobile.

-Cars in the museum’s main floors get traded in and out all the time, so there are always different cars stored in the “Vault,” so if visitors haven’t ventured to the area in a while, it might be well worth another trip.
+Cars in the Petersen Automobile Museum’s main floors get traded in and out all the time, so there are always different cars stored in the “Vault,” so if visitors haven’t ventured to the area in a while, it might be well worth another trip.

 The tour is also a fantastic way to see a part of the museum with an experienced Petersen guide, who often tell fascinating stories about almost every vehicle.
 There is a separate fee for the “Vault” tour, and specific tour times apply.